 Live music venues are of huge significance to the cultural, social and economic life of the dty and the loss of grassroots venues is of grave concern.
-The letter from the Music Venue Trust explains the work that they have been doing in this area and why, in their view, the opening of a live music venue will help to gain recognition of the role that these venues fulfil, or only for artist development but also for the cultural and music industries, the economy and local communities."
-The value of such premises for nurturing new talent and providing artists with a platform is made clear in the letters of support from Caffe Nero and The Songwriting Academy with whom TDC Ents work extremely dosely.
+The letter from the Music Venue.
+Trust explains the work that they have been doing in this area and why, in their view, the opening of a live music venue will help to gain recognition of the role that these venues fulfit, "not only for artist development but also for the cultural and music industries, the economy and local communities."
+The value of such premises for industries, the economy and local communities.
+The value of such premises for support from Caffe Nero and The Songwriting Academy with whom TDC Ents work extremely dosely.